kalta/livebook/NK.md

 ### Modifications:

 * added lib/nk to add our code into Livebook
+    * Nk.Cluster (will be started at Livebook.Application)
+    * Nk.Node (will be started at Livebook.Application)
+    * Nk.Util (called from Livebook.Application to create S3)
 * .gitignore
 * this file and scripts
 * we are soft-linking config